On behalf of The Law Office of Gustavo E. Frances, P.A.

 What We Can Do For You

-If you are in the middle of a divorce and trying to discern who has custody, the last thing you want to do is freak out and have a mental break down.
-Because you are under so much scrutiny from the courts, let our Child Custody Attorneys help you by taking on the legal burden.
+If you are in the middle of a divorce and trying to discern who has custody, the last thing you want to do is freak out and have a mental breakdown.
+Because you are under so much scrutiny from the courts, let our child custody attorney help you by taking on the legal burden.
 We will do everything we can to fiercely support you and communicate the message that you deserve to have that child in your life.
-Call 954-533-2756 or click here to start your conversation with our Child Custody Attorneys at The Law Office of Gustavo E. Frances in Fort Lauderdale today.
+Call 954-533-2756 or click here to start your conversation with our child custody attorney at The Law Office Of Gustavo E. Frances, P.A. today.